 - Number to statistics chain: Percentages and ratios → Data interpretation → Cumulative frequency → Probability → Set notation.
 Each topic builds on number fluency

 When diagnosing weak areas, always trace back to the root of the dependency chain.
 A student struggling with coordinate geometry may actually have an algebra weakness — fixing algebra fixes coordinate geometry.
 Students unsure whether to focus on E-Maths or A-Maths should resolve this question early, as the subjects share foundational dependencies.
-This is why Ancourage Academy's diagnostic approach starts with foundational skills before addressing advanced topics — see our pricing page for programme details.
+This is why Ancourage Academy's secondary Maths tuition programme starts with foundational skills before addressing advanced topics — see our pricing page for programme details.

 Building a Weightage-Based Revision Timetable